jobayerkhan07/HprvV4/README.md

 # HyprV4
+Original owner of this file is SoleDoesTech.
+He is no Lognger maintaining this file.
+So I make some adjustment to make it work.
 This is V4 of the Hyprland install script

 It contains a collection of dot config files for hyprland with a simple install script.